Teemeam/gedcom-tree/README.md

 Run `py main.py` to parse the GEDCOM file and to create a graph.

 Run `py map.py` to parse the GEDCOM file and to create a location map.
-Note that this script assumes that the GEDCOM file has latitude and longitude information for each place.
-If a place does not have this information, the script will not plot it on the map.
+The script tries to find latitude and longitude information for each place.
+If a place does not have this information, the script will ascend to a higher jurisdiction level and use the coordinates associated with that jurisdiction.

 ## **Test**